top of page

 The core business driver of this change ultimately drove extensive redundancies (of which I was one).
 However, undertaking the change saw the business survive, and quite simply not making the change would not have achieved this result.
 Not making the change would have caused greater upheaval and misfortune in the lives of vastly more individuals.

 The strategic vision had been well established, it was complex beneath the surface, but rallied around a simple and effective catch-cry.
 Investments of time, effort and authenticity had been poured into helping employees understand the drivers of change, and asking them to support continuation of the business in its reborn form.
-Overall, a highly successful example of Kotter's advice to form a strategic vision in change leadership.
+Overall, this stands as a highly successful example of Kotter's advice to form a strategic vision in change leadership.

 Arrange a free introduction to Agencia Change to find out how we can help you create effective change.